rizzatti/dash.vim/README.md

 ### Using [vpm][vpm]:

-Run these two commands in your shell:
+Run this command in your shell:

 ```bash
 vpm insert rizzatti/dash.vim